211 N. Main Street, Farmerville, Louisiana

 Lum and Dottie Farr -- Display Panel Sponsor

 The Museum is forever indebted to the Union Parish Chamber of Commerce, which began the museum idea as a special study project in 2011.
-The Chamber's Board of Directors enabled the concept to become a reality, and today the Union Museum of History and Art is an independent 501(c)3 non-profit organization.
-For its first five years, the Museum was housed in the Chamber of Commerce building; in March 2020, it moved into the building at 211 N. Main St. , Farmerville.
+The Chamber's Board of Directors enabled the concept to become a reality, and launched the Union Museum of History and Art as an independent 501(c)3 non-profit organization.
+For its first five years, the Museum was housed in the Chamber of Commerce building.
+In March 2020, it moved into the building at 211 N. Main St. , Farmerville.